CongGroup/SecDev2018-tutorial/tutorial/README.md

 <center> <img src="assets/arc.png" width=700> </center>

-1. Create your account and login in.

-Please use [eth-lightwallet](https://github.com/ConsenSys/eth-lightwallet) to create your wallet.
+1. Here I use this library [eth-lightwallet](https://github.com/ConsenSys/eth-lightwallet) to create your wallet.
 Your wallet is actually created and stored in your browser.
 Later you can use this wallet to create and sign a transaction.

 2. Get some ether for test.